HuzaifaTanzeel/hr-agent/README.md

 - **Deterministic Tool Execution**
   HR actions such as leave applications are handled by backend services, not by the LLM itself.

-- **LLM as a Reasoning Layer Only**
-  The LLM does not directly write to databases or execute business logic.

 - **Out-of-Scope Detection**
   Queries that attempt to override system behavior, access unauthorized data, or manipulate prompts are rejected or safely redirected.